ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - benchmarkOnlineReplicationAndBackup 		: benchmark is measuring performance under currently ongoing backup process.
 Verifies that certain conditions are met such as milestone points at which backup has been started.
                                             			Note : Requires phases : loadOntologies, loadDatasets, generateCreativeWorks, loadCreativeWorks, warmUp (optional).
 Phases that should be disabled : benchmark.
                                             			Note2: Requires all necessary enterprise script files (data/enterprise/scripts) to have DB Engie's commands added (Commands for : starting, shutting down, backing up, etc).
-                                            			Note3: Required to set the full path for property 'enterpriseFeaturesPath' in test.properties file and all scripts need to have an execution permission enabled.
+                                            			Note3: Required to set the full path for property 'scriptsPath' in test.properties file and all scripts need to have an execution permission enabled.
     - checkConformance                    		: executes predefined queries (from folder 'data/sparql/conformance'.
 Checking for OWL2-RL : prp-irp, prp-asyp, prp-pdw, prp-adp, cax-dw, cax-adc, cls-maxc1, prp-key, prp-spo2, prp-inv1)
                                               			Note : Requires phase : loadOntologies.
     - cleanup               		          		: optional, the benchmark can be set to clear all data from database